-In Abu Dhabi, Arup is working with the Integrated Transport Centre (ITC) – the body that oversees public transport in the Emirate – to develop a bus masterplan that will support growth, improve access, and contribute to decarbonisation.
+In Abu Dhabi, Arup is working with the Integrated Transport Centre (ITC) to develop a bus masterplan to support growth, improve access, and contribute to decarbonisation.

-A new light rail network and Etihad Rail are both planned to connect Abu Dhabi in the coming years.
-But the bus network remains key in establishing an inclusive, sustainable and affordable transport system.
+A new light rail network and Etihad Rail are both planned to increase connectivity in Abu Dhabi in the coming years, but the bus network remains key to establishing an inclusive, sustainable and affordable transport system.
 Our transport planners are collaborating with the ITC and key stakeholders to devise a masterplan through to 2040 to realise this ambition.

 Bus networks can adapt quickly to change

 Buses do not usually grab headlines in the same way as high-speed rail lines or new tram systems, but they are vital to local communities.
 Bus networks can be adapted relatively quickly, easily and cheaply when a transport system needs to respond to change.
-In our work on strategic transport masterplanning elsewhere in the UAE, and on bus planning projects in the UK, we have seen the difference a strong bus network makes to cities, towns and rural areas.
+In our work on strategic transport master planning elsewhere in the UAE, and on bus planning projects in the UK, we have seen the difference a strong bus network can make to people in cities, towns and rural areas.

-There is no single aspect of a bus network that determines whether it is well used.
-Routes, frequency, comfort, and speed are all important.
-So are pricing, streamlined ticketing, and good quality stops and interchanges.
-Passengers want reliability, comfort and safety when they are waiting for their bus and travelling.
-And they want travel to be easily accessible for people of all ages and abilities.
+There is no single aspect of a bus network that determines its popularity.
+Routes, frequency, comfort, and speed are all important factors, as are pricing, streamlined ticketing, and good quality stops and interchanges.
+Passengers want reliability, comfort and safety when they are waiting for their bus and travelling, and they want travel to be easily accessible for people of all ages and abilities.

 Optimising routes and journey times